Diana Ross: Early life

 Ross and her family originally resided at 635 Belmont St., in the North End section of Detroit, near Highland Park, Michigan, where her neighbor was Smokey Robinson.
 When Ross was seven, her mother contracted tuberculosis, causing her to become seriously ill.
-Ross' parents sent their children to live with Ernestine's parents, the Reverend (pastor of Bessemer Baptist Church) and Mrs. William Moton in Bessemer, Alabama.
+Ross's parents sent their children to live with Ernestine's parents, the Reverend (pastor of Bessemer Baptist Church) and Mrs. William Moten in Bessemer, Alabama.
 After her mother recovered, she and her siblings returned to Detroit.

 On her 14th birthday, in 1958, her family relocated to the working-class Brewster-Douglass Housing Projects, settling at St. Antoine Street.
 Ross attended Cass Technical High School, a four-year college and preparatory magnet school, in downtown Detroit, and, aspiring to become a fashion designer, she took classes in clothing design, millinery, pattern making, and tailoring.
-In the evenings and on weekends she also took modeling and cosmetology classes (Ross has written that Robinson loaned her the funds required to attend these), and participated in several of the school's extracurricular activities, including its swim team.
-In 1960, Hudson's downtown Detroit store hired Ross as its first African American bus girl.
+In the evenings and on weekends she also took modeling and cosmetology classes and participated in several of the school's extracurricular activities, including its swim team.
+In 1960, Hudson's downtown Detroit store hired Ross as its first African-American bus girl.
 For extra income, she also provided hairdressing services to her neighbors.
 Ross graduated from Cass Tech in January 1962.